 Painted in the asylum in October 1889, L'homme est en mer represents a vibrant yet deeply disturbing depiction of a young mother worried about her husband who is away at sea.

-The artwork that evokes contemplative and almost dreamy sensation was sold to a private collector at Sotheby’s Evening Sale in 2015 for $24,462,000 (without buyer’s premium).
+This van Gogh painting that evokes contemplative and almost dreamy sensation was sold to a private collector at Sotheby’s Evening Sale in 2015 for $24,462,000 (without buyer's premium).

 For additional info please follow this link.